 Enel's corporate governance rules constitute an essential instrument to ensure an efficient and successful management and a reliable control tool of the activities carried out by the company, aiming at the creation of value for shareholders.

 Enel's rules, which are set forth in compliance with Italian laws and regulations, are inspired by the principles of transparency and fairness.
-Furthermore, such rules are in line with the recommendations contained in the Corporate Governance Code for listed companies and with international best practices.
+Furthermore, such rules are in line with the recommendations contained in the Italian Corporate Governance Code and with international best practices.

 Enel provides to the public a detailed report on its set of corporate governance rules ("Corporate governance and share ownership report") on a yearly basis, published jointly with the annual financial statements.